 Before 1935, the now Overseas Highway was the East Coast Railroad line.
 But, after a Labor Day hurricane caused severe damage to the original railway infrastructure along the route, the railroad to cease operation.
 Construction of the highway began a year or so later.
 Its foundation included some of the original railway spans as well as the coral bedrock of individual keys and specially constructed columns.

 When it was completed in 1938, the highway marked the beginning of an incredible adventure for the North American motorist, who could now travel 113 miles of roadway and cross 42 bridges to travel from Miami to the southernmost point in Key West.
 In 1982, 37 bridges were replaced with wider spans, including the well-known Seven Mile Bridge at Marathon.

 The first Key you’ll hit along the Overseas Highway is Key Largo.
 If you’re in need stretch your legs, stop at the Florida Keys Overseas Heritage Trail.
 Spanning mile markers (MM) 54.5 to 58.5 bayside, the eight-foot-wide Grassy Key Bikeway is landscaped and furnished with a split-rail fence as well as bollards to prohibit automobile access.
 The Heritage Trail is a paved recreational path that features crossways between bay side and ocean side and includes benches, an art bicycle rack, and a limestone column sign with an Overseas Heritage Trail map.

 Time your trip down or back during breakfast or lunchtime for a stop at the fifties-era diner in Marathon, the Wooden Spoon, where you'll find friendly service and excellent eats.

-Tips for Driving The Overseas Highway
+Tips for Driving the Overseas Highway